htranin/classificationXray/README.md

 At this stage, the quantities <code>logFxFb, logFxFr</code> and <code>logFxFw1, logFxFw2</code> are computed, representing the logarithm of the ratio between X-ray and optical (Gaia BP and RP bands) fluxes, and the ratio between X-ray and infrared (WISE W1 and W2 bands) fluxes, respectively.

-The output of the code if a catalog "..._with_counterparts_x_loc.fits" containing the same number of entries as the input catalog.
+The output of the code is a catalog "..._with_counterparts_x_loc.fits" containing the same number of entries as the input catalog.

 ### Documentation on <code>auto_classes.py</code>